 If you're part of a married couple, bear in mind that it's not at all uncommon for one spouse to need long-term care while the other remains healthy.
 In such situations, the couple's financial resources will need to cover the costs of maintaining the household for the healthy spouse while simultaneously paying for long-term care.

 Step 4: Think through a backup plan.

 Here's the elephant in the room: It's also worthwhile to factor in the possibility of a so-called fat-tail event, the chance that your own situation will deviate widely from the averages and that you could need long-term care for many more years than those averages would suggest.
 For example, 10% of those entering nursing homes stay there for five or more years.

-Armed with a reasonable estimate of how large your long-term care fund should be, you can then go back to your total in-retirement portfolio.
-Are your assets sufficient to cover your ongoing living expenses, based on a reasonable withdrawal rate strategy, plus the additional long-term care costs?
+Armed with a reasonable estimate of how large your long-term-care fund should be, you can then go back to your total in-retirement portfolio.
+Are your assets sufficient to cover your ongoing living expenses, based on a reasonable withdrawal rate strategy, plus the additional long-term-care costs?
 If the answer is "yes, comfortably," you probably have enough to self-fund long-term care.
 If your plan is tight, purchasing some type of insurance--even if it seems costly--is the right way to go.
-For people whose in-retirement budgets are so tight that setting aside a long-term care fund or purchasing insurance isn't an option, public resources (Medicaid-provided care) would be the default.
-In fact, Medicaid currently covers the majority of long-term care expenses in the U.S. today.
+For people whose in-retirement budgets are so tight that setting aside a long-term-care fund or purchasing insurance isn't an option, public resources (Medicaid-provided care) would be the default.
+In fact, Medicaid currently covers the majority of long-term-care expenses in the United States today.

 Step 6: Segregate long-term-care assets from spendable assets.